Postgraduate taught

 • Degree from majority-English speaking country (as defined by the UKVI including Canada if taught in English)

-• students must have studied for a minimum of 2 years at Undergraduate level, or 9 months at Master's level, and must have complete their degree in that majority-English speaking country and within the last 6 years
+• students must have studied for a minimum of their final year at Undergraduate level, or 9 months at Master's level, and must have completed their degree in that majority-English speaking country within the last 6 years.

-• Undergraduate 2+2 degree from majority-English speaking country (as defined by the UKVI including Canada if taught in English)
+• Undergraduate 2+2 and 3+1 degrees from majority-English speaking country (as defined by the UKVI including Canada if taught in English)

-• students must have completed their final two years study in that majority-English speaking country and within the last 6 years
+• students must have completed their final year of study in that majority-English speaking country within the last 6 years.

 For international students, the Home Office has confirmed that the University can choose to use these tests to make its own assessment of English language ability for visa applications to degree level programmes.
 The University is also able to accept UKVI approved Secure English Language Tests (SELT) but we do not require a specific UKVI SELT for degree level programmes.
 We therefore still accept any of the English tests listed for admission to this programme.